Home Insurance

 How can you finance a move into a co-op?

-Because most co-ops are low-equity, shares won’t typically cost that much, although prices could vary widely from one co-op to another even within the same city.
+Because most co-ops are low-equity, shares don’t typically cost that much – certainly not in comparison to a typical mortgage or rental agreement -although prices could vary widely from one co-op to another even within the same city.

 Shares range anywhere from $1,000 to $7,000, with most falling somewhere in the middle.